 You can join and use RNIB Bookshare for free if you're:

 There is a small charge for organisations based overseas.

-If you are unable to contact your institution because of the coronavirus lockdown, RNIB Bookshare can set up membership directly for you or your child, on a temporary basis.
+If there is a delay in joining through your educational institution, RNIB Bookshare can set up membership directly for you or your child, on a temporary basis.
 Contact the team at [email protected] and send the following information along with proof of disability: